What if you could combine the strengths of two different types of intelligence to create something even smarter? That’s Hybrid AI!

 Ever wonder how self-driving cars navigate the roads?
 Hybrid AI plays a big role.
 The rule-based part makes sure the car follows road rules and respects traffic signs.
 Meanwhile, the learning part helps the car recognize obstacles, pedestrians, and choose the best route.
 It’s like having a smart co-pilot ensuring a safe ride.

-In factories, hybrid AI takes charge to make things run smoothly.
+In factories, hybrid AI takes charge of making things run smoothly.
 The rule-based system sets quality control rules, and the learning part analyzes tons of data to predict and catch defects.
 This means better products, less waste, and more efficient production lines.

 Hybrid AI is also a wizard in managing supplies and deliveries.
 The rule-based system ensures everything follows the rules, while the learning part uses past data to find the fastest routes and predict delays.
 So, your packages reach you on time, and shelves stay stocked.